 I am a

-Currently, my research mainly focuses on information visualization, human-data interaction, and eXplainable AI (XAI).
-I also have some experience with machine learning and numerical analysis.
+1st 2nd 3rd 4th-year Ph.D. student in HDI group advised by Professor Leo Zhicheng Liu at Computer Science at University of Maryland.
+My current research mainly focuses on information visualization, human data interaction, and Human-Centered AI.
+I also have some research experience with machine learning and numerical analysis.

 PhD in Computer Science, 2019-present

 University of Maryland, College Park

 Chinese Academy of Sciences & ShanghaiTech University